canhorn/codyanhorn.tech/_posts/2020-06-03-Blazor - Custom Connection Details Display.md

 # Why Customize the Connection Status Display

 Most of the time it is just fine to use the supplied UX for this page, but in my usage I wanted a little more control on where and how the content is displayed.
-In my application, a Bot build in blazor, has some overlays it supplied my OBS in the form of webpages.
-With these page supplied by my bot I wanted to display an out of the way message, not completely cover my whole overlay but still get details on when the Client looses the connection to the Bot/Website.
-So by including the HTML and CSS I was able to customize the messaging and how the UX is displayed when their is a connection loss to my bot.
+In my application, a Bot built in blazor, has webpages overlays that it supplies my OBS.
+I wanted these pages to display an out of the way message, in not completely covering my whole overlay but still getting notified when the Client looses its connection to the Bot.
+So I include something similar to the HTML/CSS below to customize the messaging and how the UI is displayed at the loss of the connection to the bot.

 <a href="/image/Posts/2020-06-03/Reconnecting_Blazor_Message.png"
     target="_blank"